 Many of you will take a part-time job to boost your finances while at university, whether it's to pay your way through your degree or for unexpected occasions.

-We recommend you work no more than 20 hours per week so work doesn't interfere with your studies and gives you time to socialise.
+We recommend you work no more than 20 hours per week, during the term time, so work doesn't interfere with your studies and gives you time to socialise.

 We estimate you should think of needing somewhere between £7,000 to £10,000 for a single person on campus, per academic year, to cover accommodation, food, personal expenses, study-related costs and some limited travelling.

 International students also need to take into account various settling-in expenses, including arrangements for travel to and within the UK, visas and travel and health insurance.

 As a student at Royal Holloway, you can use your Campus Account to buy food and beverages on campus, including in the dining halls, cafes, bars and shops.

 This will mean you won’t pay VAT on many food and drink purchases.
 If you’re staying in a catered pay-as-you-go hall, you’ll also get a further subsidy on food in designated dining halls, saving you up to 50%.
 There is also a ‘Spend, Eat, Save’ loyalty scheme attached to your account.

 Open a student bank account

 Most student accounts have benefits such as free railcards or an interest free banking.
 To get these accounts you usually have to prove you’re a Royal Holloway student, using a copy of your Student Status Certificate.